RoryDuncan/aghs/docs-src/renderer.md

 Default: `#000000`
 Shorthand method for quickly setting `strokeStyle` and then immediately stroking via `.stroke()`.

+#### Renderer.chain
+Parameters: `Function` func, `Boolean` hasReturnValue Returns a function that will always return the Renderer instance.

+_Note: This function is used internally, it may have access removed later_

+#### Renderer.extendContext
+Internal function used for extending `CanvasRenderingContext2D`.
+Not recommended to be called.
+This function will be remove from access in a future version.

 ## Drawing API

 ### Extending CanvasRenderingContext2D